History of St. Louis (1866–1904): Music and sports in St. Louis

-Starting in the 1890s, the district known as Chestnut Valley (an area now occupied by the Scottrade Center) became the home of St. Louis ragtime.
+Starting in the 1890s, the district known as Chestnut Valley (an area now occupied by the Enterprise Center) became the home of St. Louis ragtime.
 Businesses in Chestnut Valley included saloons and brothels, both of which hired musicians to play background music.
 Among these musicians were W.C.
 Handy, who was stuck in St. Louis for some months in the early 1890s, a stay commemorated in his 1914 song St. Louis Blues.
 In addition, the area was immortalized in the ragtime song Frankie and Johnny, which describes an 1899 murder that took place in Chestnut Valley.
 Slightly west of Chestnut Valley, ragtime composer Tom Turpin operated a club and sponsored ragtime playing contests starting in the mid-1890s.
 Several well-known ragtime artists played at Turpin's club, including Scott Hayden, Arthur Marshall, Joe Jordan, and Louis Chauvin.

 In addition to the early Chestnut Valley players, ragtime composer Scott Joplin moved to St. Louis from Sedalia, Missouri in 1901, where he associated with Tom Turpin and composed music in the city until moving to Chicago in 1907.
 After 1906, several music clubs moved to an area known as Deep Morgan, located on Biddle Street in north St. Louis.
 Blues and Boogie Woogie pianists like Henry Brown played regularly in the Deep Morgan area (Among other blues numbers he recorded Deep Morgan Blues).
 In Deep Morgan, ragtime evolved into blues, while clubs that remained in Chestnut Valley began playing early jazz music.
 Early jazz musicians such as Pee Wee Russell played in Chestnut Valley, while vaudeville theaters in the area featured acts such as Eva Taylor.